lifeomic/react-native-sdk/README.md

 you feel should be a peer dependency, reach out to us at development@lifeomic.com.

-### Example app
+### Example apps

 The `example` app/folder should be used for all component demonstration purposes.
-Currently, it's solely used for storyboard / component development.
-But if we were to want to showcase components in a different way, the same `example` app should be used.
+It's used for both storyboard / component development as well as showing a full app demonstration.
+See below for how to toggle between the two apps which are both served from the `example` folder.

-#### Build and run the example app
+#### Build and run the storybook example app

 - `cd example`
 - `cp .env.example .env`